Share on your favorite

 Dongting Lake - A large lake in China, located in the middle of the Yangtze River basin.

-乃 means "from, therefore, accordingly."
+乃 means "you, therefore, finally."

 No(の) - Used as a particle to indicate possession or to connect two nouns.

-瑚 means "coral."
+瑚 means "ritual vessel, coral."

-Coral - A type of calcium carbonate formed by the skeletons of coral found in the sea, used as a decoration.
+Coral - The calcareous remains of coral organisms in the sea, used for decoration.

-A question word used to express doubt.
+What - A question word expressing doubt.

 Ebisu - An ancient ethnic group living in the north and west of China.